3Cs Framework: Company, Customer, Competitor (Worked Example)

 • What would they do if the client changed strategy?

-How to Turn 3Cs into a Case Structure
+How Do You Turn the 3Cs into a Case Structure?

 The 3Cs should sound like a tailored structure, not like you memorized a textbook.